qifengzhou/Udacity_SDCND_P10_MPC_Project/README.md

 ## Model Predictive Control with Latency

 There is 0.1 second latency in telemetry, the car drifting due to the latency.
-To deal with this, the position and oritentaion of the car was compensated before tranformation.
+To deal with this, the position and oritentaion of the car was compensated before transformation.

 ## Dependencies